 After graduating with a B.A.
 (Hons) in Theatre in November 2001, she worked at Windsor Arts Centre in Berkshire in various capacities: starting out as a volunteer, paid administrator, artist/artist’s assistant for Children’s Birthday Parties and workshops, house-managing the venue and being promoted to working as an Arts Education Manager.
 Alongside this, Nisha continued to create and devise her own small-scale live performance projects as well as collaborating with other arts practitioners and working with varying small-scale theatre/dance companies.

 Closer-to-home, Nisha has sung live with bands, The Herberts and Richmond and the Groovolution, continuing to perform in local devised works and as a storyteller.
+And has recently completed a run starring as Princess Jasmine with Q Productions.
 Nisha also continues pursuing working on her own personal pet projects while continuing to present for CBeebies Asia, BBC Worldwide.